ssvlabs/ssv/docs/OPERATOR_GETTING_STARTED.md

 **Notes:**

 - change the values of `instance` variable in Grafana (`Settings > Variables`) to `ssv-node-1`
-- `Process Health` panels are showing K8S metrics which is not used in this setup, and therefore won't be available
+- `Process Health` panels are showing K8S metrics which are not used in this setup, and therefore won't be available